 |# of Students Employed in 1 Year||

 Job Placement Rate

 *Data from Program Director (updated annually).
 Data collected November2017

 Note: Sonography students take multiple specialty exams.
 The number reflects total exams taken by students.
 Hence the number of exams taken are higher than the number of students completing the program.

-The General Sonography Program is accredited by the Commission on Accreditation of Allied Health Educational Programs (CAAHEP) in collaboration with the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS).
+Thomas Jefferson University, General Sonography Program, is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography.